okfn/opendefinition/source/open-definition-dev.markdown

 reproduction cost, preferably downloadable via the Internet without charge.
-Any additional information necessary for license compliance (such as names of contributors required for compliance with attribution requirements) *must* also accompany the work.  "**Work**" includes non-transient derivatives of the **work** (for example, metadata).
+Any additional information necessary for license compliance (such as names of contributors required for compliance with attribution requirements) *must* also accompany the work.

 ##### 2.1.3 Open Format

 The **work** *must* be provided in a convenient and modifiable form such that there are no unnecessary technological obstacles to the performance of the licensed rights.
-Specifically, data should be machine-readable, available and, where hosted on an accessible network, downloadable in bulk and provided in an open data format (i.e., one whose specification is publicly and freely available and which places no restrictions monetary or otherwise upon its use) or, at the very least, can be processed with at least one free/open source
+Specifically, data should be machine-readable, available in bulk and provided in an open data format (i.e., one whose specification is publicly and freely available and which places no restrictions monetary or otherwise upon its use) or, at the very least, can be processed with at least one free/open source